we are aware of the issue and are working to restore service as soon as possible sorry, our API is experiencing intermittent issues

 You may store the alphanumeric user IDs (Member Tokens) that we provide to you for identifying users or any individual member’s authentication token (OAuth Token) that we provide to you when a LinkedIn user authenticates your Application to his LinkedIn account.

-To improve the member experience, you may cache LinkedIn Content, but you must not do so for more than 24 hours from a request for that Content through the API.
+To improve the member experience, you may cache the Content for up to 24 hours from a request for that Content through the API.
 This limited permission to cache is for performance reasons only.
-You do not have any rights to the LinkedIn Content beyond this limited use.
+You do not have any rights to store the LinkedIn Content beyond this limited 24-hour period.

 You must delete all data collected with the user’s consent, including the Member Token and the OAuth Token, upon request by the user, when the user uninstalls your Application, or when the user closes his or her account with you.
-The restrictions of this Section III(C)(1) do not apply to data that users provide directly to you and that is separately entered or uploaded to you by the user of your Application.
+The restrictions of this Section 3.C.1 do not apply to data that users provide directly to you and that is separately entered or uploaded to you by the user of your Application.
 You must delete all Company Profile and Statistics Data collected with your client's consent within 10 days of receiving a request from your client.